veepee-oss/hermes/docs/index.md

 You should use the **--insecure** flag for each of your requests or configure your Internet browser to bypass this restriction.

+But, you can **force Hermes to use your own certificate**, you should then place the cert and key files in these locations:

+    /etc/ssl/private/mitm.crt
+    /etc/ssl/private/mitm.key

+Then add this certificate to your list of **approved certificates** by the OS.

+### Add a self-signed certificate to ubuntu:

+Copy your certificate in **PEM** format (the format that has ----BEGIN CERTIFICATE---- in it) into

+    /usr/local/share/ca-certificates
+and name it with a .crt file extension.
+Then, run this command:

+    $: sudo update-ca-certificates

 ## Authentification